vdbrink/vdbrink.github.io/desk/office_mood_board.md

 My idea for how the office should look started with a digital *mood board*: a Pinterest board where I saved photos of offices and accessories that caught my eye.
 After a few months of collecting images from Pinterest, social media, and Google Images, a clear pattern of colors and materials started to emerge.
 Dark walnut tones, dark green accents, green plants, and acoustic panels became the common thread running through most of the photos.
+Further, a minimalistic, clean and quite style with only a few colors (black and walnut) for accessories for a clean desk setup was what I liked the most.

 <a href="images/mood_board_pinterest.png">
 <img src="images/mood_board_pinterest.png" alt="Pinterest mood board" width="100%" />